- Record Groups

-- Folder 2: Article, “The Building and Loan, Savings and Loan Association and Investment Companies,” by Clyde Duffy.
-North Dakota Banker: July 1930
+- Folder 2: “The Building and Loan, Savings and Loan Association and Investment Companies,” (article), North Dakota Banker: July 1930

-- Folder 3: Article, “To What Extent Should the Decisions of Administrative Bodies Be Reviewable by the Courts?” by Clyde Duffy.
-American Bar Association Journal: October 1939
+- Folder 3: “To What Extent Should the Decisions of Administrative Bodies Be Reviewable by the Courts?” (article), American Bar Association Journal: October 1939

 - Folder 5: Newspaper Clippings

-- Folder 6: Legal Material: Western Surety Company v.
-City of Devils Lake, 1931
+- Folder 6: Western Surety Company vs. City of Devils Lake, 1931

-- Folder 7: Legal Material: State of North Dakota v.
-Jennie Ulsrud and R.A.
-Kinzer, February 23, 1939, Hearing in the Stutsman County Courthouse, Jamestown
+- Folder 7: State of North Dakota vs. Jennie Ulsrud and R.A.
+Kinzer, February 23, 1939 (Hearing in the Stutsman County Courthouse, Jamestown)

-- Folder 8: Legal Material: State of North Dakota v.
-Jennie Ulsrud and R.A.
-Kinzer, March 6, 1939, Hearing in the State Capitol Building, Bismarck
+- Folder 8: State of North Dakota vs. Jennie Ulsrud and R.A.
+Kinzer, March 6, 1939 (Hearing in the State Capitol Building, Bismarck)

 - Folder 12: American Bar Association